How to Make a Reversible Hobo Bag

 Step 8: How to Make a Reversible Hobo Bag

-Once the bag has been turned sew the strap ends right sides together.
-Once the strap ends have been sewn, pin outer straps to the lining straps folding under the seam allowances.
+Once the bag has been turned you will have four outer strap ends and four lining strap ends.
+Stitch the adjacent outer strap ends right sides together and the adjacent lining strips right sides together so that you not have two outer straps and two lining straps.
+Once the strap ends have been sewn, pin the outer strap sides to the adjacent lining straps folding under the seam allowances.

 Step 9: How to Make a Reversible Hobo Bag

 Top stitch all around the top of the bag and the straps for a sturdier and more professional look.
-Top stitching will also keep the lining in place.
+Top stitching will also keep the lining in place and enclose the opening.
 Remember that this bag is reversible so you can use any fabrics you like for the outer and lining fabrics.

 If you would like more handbag patterns sign up for our newsletter and receive your free eBook of 15 handbag patterns and tutorials.